 Mortal Kombat 1 also retains and refines the distinct game feel of the series, with a few meaningful tweaks to its fighting mechanics outside of individual character changes.
-The trademark rigidity of fighter movement and actions remains, along with low-gravity jumps, which aids with an increased focus on aerial combos.
-The heavy reliance on pre-determined ‘dial-a-combo’ or ‘target combo’ strings also remains, which are comfortably executed and predictable, allowing for a relatively approachable and sensical path to creating your own combos, and linking into special moves.
+The trademark rigidity of fighter movement and actions remains, along with low-gravity jumps, which aid an increased focus on aerial combos.
+The heavy reliance on pre-determined ‘dial-a-combo’ or ‘target combo’ strings also remains, and they’re comfortably executed and predictable, allowing for a relatively approachable and sensical path to creating your own combos and linking into special moves.

 The encouragement of aggressive and offensive play is slightly increased (as seems to be the case with other fighting game franchises), with characters taking damage even if they block, rewarding the aggressor with more meter resources.
 A new up-block mechanic, which is specifically designed to cancel out overhead attacks, adds a new turnabout path for particularly dexterous players.